 How to Make a Passport Size Picture in Microsoft Word

-We recommend having your passport size picture taken at a photography studio by a professional photographer.
+I recommend having your passport size picture taken at a photography studio by a professional photographer.
 Although it costs a little bit of money, you are almost guaranteed to get a high-quality photo.
 Plus, you can request specific requirements such as incorporating a name tag or using a colored background.

 But if you don’t have the time (or the money) to visit a photography studio to have your passport size picture taken, you can use Microsoft Word to create one yourself!
 Once you’ve learned how to make a passport size picture, you can create all kinds of photos such as 1×1 photos and wallet size photos using Word.